-The pSEPP shall check that the serving PLMN ID of subject claim in the access token matches the remote PLMN ID corresponding to the N32-f context Id in the N32 message.
+The pSEPP shall check that the serving PLMN ID of subject claim in the access token matches the remote PLMN ID.
+If PRINS is used, this can be achieved by the pSEPP checking the PLMN ID of the serving network in the access token against the PLMN ID(s) in the N32-f context.

-- 13.4.1.3 Service access authorization in indirect communication scenarios - 13.4.1.3.1 Authorization for indirect communication without delegated discovery procedure - 13.4.1.3.1.1 With mutual authentication between NF Service Consumer and NRF at the transport layer indicates that Client Credentials Assertion is optional in this step.
+13.4.1.3 Service access authorization in indirect communication scenarios indicates that Client Credentials Assertion is optional in this step.

+- 13.4.1.3.1 Authorization for indirect communication without delegated discovery procedure - 13.4.1.3.1.1 With mutual authentication between NF Service Consumer and NRF at the transport layer